slatedocs/slate/source/includes/_authentication.md

 `Authorization: Bearer meowmeowmeow`

 <aside class="notice">
 You must replace <code>meowmeowmeow</code> with your personal API key.
+For testing, you can use this key in the demo instance.
 </aside>